iorchard/burrito_docs/source/install/install.rst

 storage_backends
-  Burrito supports the following storage backends - ceph, netapp, powerflex, and hitachi.
+  Burrito supports the following storage backends - ceph, netapp, powerflex, and hitachi (hitachi storage cannot be used for online installation).

   If there are multiple backends, the first one is the default backend.
   It means the default storageclass, glance store and the default cinder